Beyond Compliance: The DPP as a Business Tool

 The alternative: branded experience

-A well-designed DPP consumer view can function as a product landing page that the customer reaches while holding your product.
-That is a uniquely powerful moment in the marketing funnel.
+A well-designed DPP consumer view can function as a clear, branded product information page that the customer reaches while holding your product.
+The purpose is not to put a marketing wall in front of compliance data.
+The purpose is to make mandatory information understandable, trustworthy and useful.

 What a branded DPP page can include: